nayleen/development-dependencies/README.md

 # bakabot-development
-Composer metapackage for testing libraries used by Bakabot.
+Composer metapackage for development libraries used by Bakabot.

+## Installation
+`composer require bakabot/development`